JohnnyonFlame/gmloader-next/README.md

 ### Building and Deploying [example]:
 -----

+First clone the repository and all of it's submodules:

 `git clone <repository url> --recursive`

+Now build the project for your desired target platforms, the following build options are available:

 - `ARCH`: Specify the architecture, e.g.: `aarch64-linux-gnu` or `arm-linux-gnueabihf`
 - `LLVM_FILE`: Specify the LLVM Clang library file, e.g.: `/usr/lib/llvm-9/lib/libclang-9.so.1` for clang-9.